quietui/quiet/docs/docs/components/dialog.md

 ### Setting focus on open

-To move focus to a specific form control when the dialog opens, use the `autofocus` attribute.
+To move focus to a specific form control when the dialog opens, use the [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) global attribute.

 ```html {.example}
 <quiet-dialog id="focus__dialog" with-header with-footer>